curated by Jessica Thalmann

 STATEMENT

-‘The Haptics of Optics’ is an exhibition that brings together three Toronto-based artists examining the intersection of weaving and image making through painting, experimental film, photography and textile.
-Using the paradigm of one medium to influence and shape another, Eva Kolcze, Robert Davidovitz and Colleen McCarten are artists actively engaged in the conceptual and formal practice of unraveling perception and time through material.
+‘The Haptics of Optics’ is an exhibition that brings together three Toronto-based artists examining the intersection of weaving and image making through painting, experimental film, photography, and textile.
+Using the paradigm of one medium to influence and shape another, Eva Kolcze, Robert Davidovitz, and Colleen McCarten are artists actively engaged in the conceptual and formal practice of unraveling perception and time through material.

 For instance, Robert Davidovitz investigates the materiality of paint through strands of extruded matter that are then woven together either in intricate grid systems or with bold gestural shapes.
 The resulting images are both optical and tactile, with attention paid to pattern, structure, and space.
 Davidovitz’s recent work draws on deep celestial or cosmic spaces drawn in sweeping gestures that loop back on itself; where the kinetic action of the painter’s hand is expressed in white explosions, or air bubbles that act like shooting stars.
 In his work, paint functions as both literal surface and illusory space, like both of the other artists in the exhibition.

-Eva Kolcze, known as a lens-based artist, shoots on a 16mm film camera then hand processes footage to engender scratches, dust, light leaks and various destructive accidents on the emulsion itself.
+Eva Kolcze, known as a lens-based artist, shoots on a 16mm film camera then hand processes footage to engender scratches, dust, light leaks, and various destructive accidents on the emulsion itself.
 Her film, The Image in the Stone explores the Rocky Mountains in Banff National Park where the camera pans across the landscape, capturing fleeting unstable images of the mountains, which are iconic, heavily touristed sites.
 The intricate textures of rocks and trees collide with the photochemical scratches and traces that result from film processing.
 To accompany the film, Kolcze will present new fabric-based photo-sculptures as a natural extension of her filmmaking practice.
 She manipulates the cotton fabric to draw a relationship between the formal qualities of rock and stone while resisting the flatness of a traditional printed photograph.
 The erosion of stone is kindred to the fraying threads and loosening of the woven structure of the textile.

 All three artists speculate on materiality in their respective medium and question notions of perception and time.
-‘The Haptics of Optics’ as an exhibition, ruminates on the tactility of vision and the hand manipulated ways that space and time can be shaped, warped and twisted much like the threads of a woven textile.
+‘The Haptics of Optics’ as an exhibition, ruminates on the tactility of vision and the hand manipulated ways that space and time can be shaped, warped, and twisted much like the threads of a woven textile.

 CURATOR

-Jessica Thalmann is an artist, curator and educator currently based in Toronto and New York City.
+Jessica Thalmann (jessicathalmann.com) is an artist, curator and educator currently based in Toronto and New York City.
 She received an MFA in Advanced Photographic Studies from ICP-Bard College and a BFA in Visual Arts from York University.
 Thalmann has taught at the International Centre for Photography, Akin Collective, MacLaren Art Centre, Toronto School of Art, Gallery 44 and City College of New York.
 She has been an artist in residence at the Banff Center for Arts and Creativity, Alberta, Canada, and at the Southern California Institute of Architecture in Los Angeles, California, USA.
 She is a recipient of grants from the Toronto Arts Council, the Ontario Arts Council and the Canada Council.

 Her work has been shown in group exhibitions at Aperture Foundation, International Centre for Photography, Camera Club of New York Baxter St, and Humble Arts Foundation (New York), VIVO Media Arts Centre (Vancouver), Museum of Contemporary Art, Harbourfront Centre, Art Gallery of Mississauga, Varley Art Gallery of Markham, Angell Gallery, Gallery TPW, Art Spin, and Gales Gallery at York University (Toronto).